 Many people discover they pay much more to get rid of debt by using a debt consolidation company.
 The additional interest paid to creditors and the fees to the company can add a significant amount of money to the total of the original debt.

-However, there are several problems with debt negotiations to stop debt collection companies.
+However, there are several problems with debt settlement negotiations to stop debt collection companies.
 Some companies may not accept an amount that is lower than the payoff.
 Other companies may demand a higher percentage to settle the debt.

 Is There a Better Way to Stop Debt Collection Companies?

 If you're unable to pay your bills because you don't have enough income, you may want to consider filing Chapter 7.
 Filing Chapter 7 stops debt collection companies immediately.

 As soon as you file your Chapter 7 bankruptcy petition, the automatic stay stops creditors from attempting to collect a debt.